tobiscode/disstans/docs/_sources/tutorials/tutorial_1.rst.txt

     >>> noise = np.random.randn(*synth_stat["Data"].shape)*0.01
     >>> synth_stat["Data"].data += noise

-Finally, let's have a look at the timeseries we created. disstans provides a straightforward interface to plot timeseries with Matplotlib::
+Finally, let's have a look at the timeseries we created.
+DISSTANS provides a straightforward interface to plot timeseries with Matplotlib::

     >>> import matplotlib.pyplot as plt